 The total cost of my gorilla trek was $840: $500 for the gorilla permit and $340 for the tour.
 If you’re traveling alone, you may pay an additional $50 for a private room.
 Breakfast and lunch were included in the tour.

 What Country Should You Choose?

-The DR Congo was immediately crossed off my list because the visa process is extremely complex and expensive.
-I just heard from too many people who had significant problems at the border of the DR Congo.
+The DRC was immediately crossed off my list because the visa process is extremely complex and expensive.
+I just heard from too many people who had significant problems at the border.

 There are roughly 720 mountain gorillas left in Central Africa, and half of all gorillas are found in Uganda’s Biwindi Impenetrable Forest.
 This alone was the main reason why I chose Uganda for my gorilla trek.

 I’ve found that since Rwanda and Uganda have nearly the same process for obtaining permits and booking tours, it just comes down to price.
 Since the rates for Rwanda permits are much higher, the total cost of a tour and permits were just cheaper in Uganda.

 If you haven’t booked your tour ahead of time, you can fly into the capital city of Kampala and find plenty of tour operators who would love to sell you a package.
 Remember that a special permit is needed, so it’s better if you purchase a tour as soon as possible so the tour operator can acquire the gorilla trekking permit.
 They do run out, as there are a limited number of permits available.

 Going Trekking with Gorillas: The Tour Itself